mrobinson/abandonedwig.info/jekyll/_posts/2020-07-03-css-painting-order.md

     /* Even bars will be on top of the yellow vertical bar due to having a greater z-index. */ .scroll-area .vertical-bar:nth-child(even) {
-        position: relative; /* This allows for an active z-index. */
         z-index: 4;
         opacity: 0.9;
     }